 Follow the below best practices to keep your St. Augustine lawn healthy and strong:

-Fertilization: St. Augustine grass requires a fertilizer that contains a high level of nitrogen, benefiting from a fertilizer with a 4-1-2 ratio of nitrogen, phosphorus and potassium.
-Fertilize your St. Augustine lawn when grass is actively growing in the spring to avoid late season frost, and don’t fertilize too late in the fall when the grass stops actively growing.
+Fertilization: St. Augustine grass requires a fertilizer that contains a high level of nitrogen.
+Fertilize your St. Augustine lawn when grass is actively growing in the spring to avoid late season frost.
+Don’t fertilize too late in the fall when the grass stops actively growing.

 Mowing: St. Augustine grass should be maintained between 1” and 3” inches in height, depending on the amount of shade and how often you mow.
 Another factor to mowing height is which St. Augustine grass you have since the dwarf variety can withstand a lower height (2”).
 Never remove more than ⅓ of the total leaf blade during any one mow.
 Cutting too much off at one time will damage the grass.
 Heavy fertilized and/or watered grass will often produce thick thatches that may increase the frequency of mowing.
 During the growing season, you may find you need to mow weekly to maintain the recommended lawn height.